 This hotel is located outside the walls of the Alhambra about halfway up the hill from the city.
 It offers fantastic views of Granada, particularly at sunset.

-If you want to see more of Andalusica then check out Cordoba
+Related: Want to see more of Andalusia check out our visit to Cordoba